 The bill amends various sections of Louisiana law to prohibit discrimination based on military status across multiple domains, including public schools, employment, public buildings, and housing.
-Specifically, it adds "military status" as a protected category alongside race, creed, color, disability, national origin, and natural, protective, or cultural hairstyle.
-The bill defines "military status" to include members of the uniformed forces and their dependents, establishing a clear legal framework to protect individuals from discrimination in these areas.
+Specifically, it adds "military status" as a protected category alongside race, creed, color, disability, and national origin in the context of pupil admission and assignment in public schools.
+The bill also defines "military status" to include members of the uniformed forces and their dependents, ensuring that individuals are not discriminated against in educational settings.

 SB66 Engrossed: 17:111(A)(1), 23:332(A)(1), 49:146(A)(1), 51:2606(A)(1)